andrechristikan/ack-nestjs-boilerplate/README.md

 docker-compose up -d
 ```

-After all containers up, we need to configure mongodb as replication set
+After all containers up, we not finish yet.
+We need to manual configure mongodb as replication set.
 In this case primary will be `mongo1`

-1. Enter the `mongo1` container
+1. In root dir, Enter the `mongo1` container

     ```bash
     docker exec -it mongo1 mongosh
     ```

-2. Tell the primary to be as replication set
+2. In mongo1 container, tell the primary to be as replication set

     ```js
     rs.initiate({_id:"rs0", members: [{_id:0, host:"mongo1:27017", priority:3}, {_id:1, host:"mongo2:27017", priority:2}, {_id:2, host:"mongo3:27017", priority:1}]}, { force: true })
     ```

     will return response `{status: ok}`

+    then exit the container

+    ```bash
+    exit
+    ```

-3. Adjust env file
+3. In root dir, adjust env file

     ```env
     ...